JJ Smuts: International career

+South Africa

 In January 2017 he was included in South Africa's Twenty20 International (T20I) squad for their series against Sri Lanka.
 He made his T20I debut for South Africa against Sri Lanka on 20 January 2017.
 In August 2017, he was named in Nelson Mandela Bay Stars' squad for the first season of the T20 Global League.
 However, in October 2017, Cricket South Africa initially postponed, and later cancelled the tournament.
 In January 2020, he was selected for South Africa's One Day International (ODI) squad for their series against England.
 He made his ODI debut on 4 February 2020, for South Africa against England.

+Italy

+Smuts became eligible to play for Italy through his wife's heritage.
+In January 2026, he was named in Italy's squad for the 2026 Men's T20 World Cup.

+Smuts made his Twenty20 International (T20I) debut for Italy on 23 January 2026, in the T20I series against Ireland in the UAE.